Every CVE sounds urgent. Your team can't chase all of them. That's where the real problem starts.

 CVSS helps, but it is not enough.

-A critical vulnerability in software you do not run is not your emergency.
+A critical vulnerability in software you do not run is not your fire.
 A medium vulnerability in widely deployed software, with active exploitation and exposed devices, may be more urgent.

 A practical queue can look like this: